Residence Life Work Orders

 There are some facility issues which may be beyond the current scope of our trained, unionized personnel.
 In these situations, work is deferred to one of our partnered independent contractor agencies.
 Any delays in completion are directly associated with the scope of work and their ability to secure the needed materials in a timely manner.
 For “project” work requiring multiple trades and multiple days of attention, students will be notified in advance, when possible, of this necessary work to be completed.

-Please alert your roommate(s)/apartment mates of a work order you have submitted.
+Please alert your roommate(s)/apartment mates of a work order you have submitted so that multiple work orders are avoided and everyone is aware that maintenance staff may be entering the unit.

-Emergency Service Requests refer to repairs that are necessary to either eliminate a clear threat to life or safety or to prevent extensive building damage.
+Emergency requests refer to repairs that are necessary to either eliminate a clear threat to life or safety or to prevent extensive building damage.
 (Please refer to the UIS Residence Life Community Handbook regarding emergency work orders.)

 If it’s determined that your maintenance problem cannot wait until the next day, a member of our facilities team will be contacted to respond as soon as possible.